Optimization for L1-Norm Error Fitting via Data Aggregation: Discussion

 \subsection{Performance of AID with Different Initial Cluster Data}

 In this section, we test the effect of using different initial clusters for AID for \eqref{def_l1_reg_sphere} with fixed $n = 100,000$ and $R = 20,000$.
-In detail, we compare two different inputs to the k-means algorithm.
+In detail, we compare two different inputs to Lloyd's algorithm for K-means clustering.
 The first approach employs the residuals of $m$ regression models, and the second approach uses the original data set.
 In Table \ref{table_clusters_effect}, each row is the average of 10 instances.

 Both approaches have similar aggregation rates, while the second approach has slightly smaller values.
 On the other hand, the first approach has a faster execution time, and the difference becomes significant as $m$ increases.
 First, the number of iterations is smaller for the first approach, which reduces the execution time.
-Second, even with the one iteration of the k-means algorithm, clustering small dimensional data (first approach) is much faster.
+Second, even with the one iteration of Lloyd's algorithm, clustering small dimensional data (first approach) is much faster.
 Depending on the problem considered, it might be helpful to use the original data set for initial clustering.
 However, when the number of features ($m$) is large, obtaining rough initial clusters in a short time can improve the overall execution time.